iterative/dvc.org/content/blog/2022-06-01-Jupyter-in-cloud-with-TPI.md

 [GPT-3](https://github.com/openai/gpt-3).

 The solution to bypassing the limitations of our local machine is to move our notebooks to the cloud.
-When running a notebook on AWS or Azure, we can provision as beefy an instance as needed for our project.
+When running a notebook on provisioned hardware, we can use as beefy an instance as needed for our project.
 However, the downside to cloud-hosted notebooks is that they're more challenging to get up and running.
 And any time spent setting up our development environment is time we can't spend on our actual ML project.

 "Now wait a minute," you might say, "hasn't this problem long been solved by SaaS solutions like [Google